Ryan Jeffers Player Props: Twins vs. Blue Jays

 Ryan Jeffers At The Plate

-- Jeffers has five doubles, a triple, three home runs and 14 walks while batting .259.
+- Jeffers is hitting .247 with five doubles, a triple, three home runs and 14 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.